 Although much emphasis is placed on the facility aspect because of the potential structural changes required and their associated costs, your action plan should involve more than just physical upgrades to the office itself.
 Each of these aspects is equally critical for creating a safe working environment.

 Facility - Facility requirements for USP <800> compliance include negative pressure, air changes, and venting the “mixing hood” to the roof of the building.
 These building upgrades require collaboration between building managers, HVAC professionals, architects and your finance team.
 Be sure that all parties understand the requirements for both USP <800> and USP<797> standards, and that they’re vested in helping you become compliant without breaking your budget.
 While a well-contained mixing area is necessary, an additional clean room, ante room and buffer room may not be.
-Note that while USP<800> standards apply to all physician offices where hazardous materials are being mixed and administered, USP<797> only applies in certain cases.
+Note that while USP<800> standards apply to all Physician's Office where hazardous materials are being mixed and administered, USP<797> only applies in certain cases.

 Policy and Procedures – Are your processes for receiving, unpacking, handling, mixing, transferring, administering and managing waste resulting from hazardous materials documented?
 Are these processes being followed and enforced?
 In many cases, practices already have procedures that comply with USP <800> standards in place, such as wearing gloves when unpacking chemotherapy medications and using needleless systems to prevent exposure in the treatment room, though they may not be in writing.
 Be sure that your policies and procedures are documented, up-to-date and accurately reflect how current day-to-day activities are performed.